 Veer is much like iStockphoto in that it has a huge library - but that also means there are more cheaper stock art images to wade through.
 However, like iStock, if you have the time to browse, you’re likely to find some higher-quality illos.
-They probably won’t be the kind of quality you’ll find on such sites as Illustrationweb, but if you want some stock art to fit for your work at a reasonable price, this is worth considering.
+If you want some stock art to fit for your work at a reasonable price, this is worth considering.

 05. Image Zoo